IIT-EnergySystemModels/openTEPES/doc/rst/Projects.rst

 =================
 The model has being used in these research projects:

-- Renewable energy communities as a key to accelerating the energy transition: optimal integration from the citizen to the grid (OptiREC).
+- Renewable energy communities as a key to accelerating the energy transition: optimal integration from the citizen to the grid (OptiREC), developed for the **Ministry of Science and Innovation**.
 TED2021-131365B-C43.
 November 2022 - October 2024.
   `A. Ramos <https://www.iit.comillas.edu/people/aramos>`_, `J.P.
 Chaves <https://www.iit.comillas.edu/people/jchaves>`_, `J.M Latorre <https://www.iit.comillas.edu/people/jesuslc>`_, `M. Troncia <https://www.iit.comillas.edu/people/mtroncia>`_

 - Hydro generation advanced systems: modeling, control and optimized integration to the system (AVANHID), developed for **Iberdrola**.
 November 2022 - October 2024.